HolmesShuan/HolmesShuan.github.io/_pages/about.md

 I earned my Ph.D. from the Institute of Automation, Chinese Academy of Sciences (CASIA) in 2022, under the esteemed guidance of Prof. [Jian Cheng](https://people.ucas.ac.cn/~chengjian).
 I received my B.S. degree from the Beijing University of Posts and Telecommunications (BUPT) in 2017.

-## Publications
-- I am honored to have participated in the writing of the book "[深度神经网络高效计算](https://www.phei.com.cn/module/wap/sbookcd.jsp?goodid=65351)" by the [CLab](https://clab.ia.ac.cn/) team.
-After more than two years of preparation, the book has finally been published.

 ## Awards
 - **Outstanding Reviewer**, CVPR 2024
   - <small>Recognized among the top 2% of reviewers</small>